curto2/mckernel/README.md

 --------------------------------------------------------
 Acknowledgements
 --------------------------------------------------------
-The authors are with the [Research Group on Unmanned Aerial Vehicles](https://grc.webs.upv.es/members/default.html) at Universitat Politècnica de València, the [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/) at City University of Hong Kong and with the [Centre for Intelligent Multidimensional Data Analysis](https://www.innocimda.com/), a private research center at City University of Hong Kong.
+The authors are with the [Research Group on Unmanned Aerial Vehicles](https://grc.webs.upv.es/members/default.html) at Universitat Politècnica de València, the [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/) at City University of Hong Kong, the [Centre for Intelligent Multidimensional Data Analysis](https://www.innocimda.com/), a private research center at City University of Hong Kong and with Universitat Oberta de Catalunya.

 This work is supported by HK Innovation and Technology Commission (InnoHK Project CIMDA) and HK Research Grants Council (Project CityU 11204821).

 --------------------------------------------------------
 Contact
 --------------------------------------------------------
-Code is mantained by J. de Curtò (decurto@doctor.upv.es) and I. de Zarzà (dezarza@doctor.upv.es); doctoral students in Computer Science at the aforementioned institution.
+Code is mantained by J. de Curtò (decurto@uoc.edu) and I. de Zarzà (dezarza@uoc.edu).